The River Of God

 In the last day, that great day of the feast, Jesus stood and cried, saying, “If any man thirst, let him come unto me, and drink.
 He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water.”

-Here again Jesus Himself is pointing to a river that was to come and was yet at hand.
-This river would not flow across land however but would rather flow in the spirit across time and through the hearts of men through the ages.
+Here again Jesus himself is pointing to a river that was to come and was yet at hand; however, it would not flow across land but instead it would flow in the spirit across time and through the hearts of men.
 This “river” would be the Church of Jesus, the Christ.
-It would be like a river that began at the foot of the cross and which would meandered through time to our present day.
-It still flows from 2000 years ago to our present day and time, and it will flow to the end, the very last second of time as we know it.
-It was never in danger of drying up.
-At no time was it in danger of being dammed or dispersed by the hand of man, though lots of blood has flowed, lots of tears have been cried, and lots of resources have been expended in such endeavors.
+It would be like a river that began at the foot of the cross and which would meander through time.
+It has flowed from 2000 years ago to our present day, and it will flow to the end of time.
+And this river was never in danger of drying up either, nor was it ever in danger of being dammed or dispersed by the hand of Man, though lots of blood has flowed, lots of tears have been cried, and lots of resources have been expended in such endeavors.

 Also, this river can be traced.
-When we look back over time, the teachings of Jesus have not changed.
-That is not to say that there have never been any false teachers who have wanted to dig their own canals.
+When we examine history, the teachings of Jesus have not changed.
+That’s not to say that there have never been any false teachers who have wanted to dig their own canals.
 There have always been those, just as there are today.
 Such was prophesied by the source of the river itself.
 Man is at war with God and his rebellion takes on many forms.
 But we can be comforted in knowing that no man will ever stop this river:

 There is a river whose streams make glad the city of God,

 The holy dwelling places of the Most High.